hackclub/hackpad/hackpads/EPad/README.md

 # Epad
 This is my submission for Hackpad V2!

+## Inspiration
+I was inspired by a macropad that I saw in a YouTube video a while back.
+It looked really cool so I tried to replicate it as best as I could from memory.

+## Challenges
+My biggest challenge was getting everything to line up correctly.
+I know I spent a long time just getting every hole at the top lined up with the switches.

 ## Features
 - 12x cherry mx keys
 - 1x rotary encoder switch